Sajina19/Increasing-Productivity-2.0/September 1 - 30/September 1 - 30.md

 ### Coding ###
 - 📈Solved two programs in C - Skillrack.
 - 📈Solved two programs in Java.
+- 📈Solved a program in SQL - Hackerank.
  ### Games ###
 - 📈Completed daily challenge in Elevate
 - 📈[Played daily workout in Lumosity.]